 Performing well in groups is one of those crucial skills that are important passively and actively—because our social world often operates on leadership by committee!
 A great manager needs to think creatively about strategies with others while also being aware of the hidden dimensions influencing participants’ decisions.

 Leaders need to be able to adapt and change.
 Flexibility is a quality that shows great strength of character.
-It is a sign of maturity to adjust to new challenges without getting upset or frustrated by change.
+It shows maturity to adjust to new challenges without getting upset or frustrated by change.
 Becoming flexible will allow your team members to feel more comfortable coming up with ideas that may have never been thought about before leading them.

 Flexibility creates a more positive and productive workplace for everyone in the organization.
 When something doesn’t work, people can adjust to make it work.
 This is important and beneficial for employees and organizations because it helps them work together in a well-functioning and productive workplace.